Message Size Limits & Serialization

 Message size constraints and serialization choices directly dictate queue throughput, tail latency, and infrastructure costs.
 Backend and platform engineers must treat payload optimization as a core architectural requirement.
 These mechanics form the foundation of resilient Queue Fundamentals & Architecture that scale predictably under load.

 Broker limits are hard constraints.
-They protect cluster memory from fragmentation.
-They align with network MTU boundaries.
-They guarantee predictable consumer processing windows.
+They protect cluster memory from fragmentation, align with network MTU boundaries, and guarantee predictable consumer processing windows.

-Serialization format dictates CPU overhead and bandwidth consumption.
-It also governs schema evolution capabilities across distributed microservices.
+Serialization format dictates CPU overhead and bandwidth consumption, and governs schema evolution capabilities across distributed microservices.

 Reference patterns and chunking strategies solve payloads that exceed broker boundaries.
 Proper implementation prevents cascading failures during traffic spikes.